dj054/agriculture_analysis/code/note.md

-Trained model in form of .sav file could not be uploaded as it is more than 100mb in size. so download the file from this drive link
+Trained model in form of .sav file could not be uploaded as it is more than 100mb in size. so download the file from this drive link<BR>
 <a href='https://drive.google.com/file/d/1ctiJBckUj0fXSqcyRY2_nC2nvQy7ltwn/view?usp=sharing'>click here</a>